yunimoo/elichika/docs/README.md

 - [x] Exchange
     - [x] Working exchanges implementation.
     - [x] Exchange data depends on the database, by default it has items that was in the global server at the EOS.
-    - [ ] Note that Some item might not be exchangable, but that's more down to the handling of those items and not the exchange itself.
+    - [ ] Note that some item might not be exchangable, but that's more down to the handling of those items and not the exchange itself.
 - [x] School idol / Practice
     - [x] Fully working card grade up, level up, and practice system.
 - [ ] Accessores
     - [x] Fully working accessory power up system.
-    - [ ] There is no way to obtain accessories except from the WebUI, as there is no drop, and exchange for accessories doesn't work.
+    - [x] Accesory drops from live and can be exchanged in shop.
+    - [x] The WebUi functionality to add accessory is still there for accessory that are limited or can't be dropped, if you wish to get them
 - [ ] Channel
     - [x] Working channel system by returning fixed data.
     - [x] User can join specific member channels.
-    - [x] User can use the cheer system, but drops are not handled.
+    - [x] Cheer system drop items correctly.
-    - [ ] Megaphones are not dropped from trainings.
+    - [x] Megaphones are not dropped from trainings.
-- [ ] Present box
+    - [ ] No rakning or tracking of points for now.
-    - [x] Always empty, works by returning fixed data.
+- [x] Present box
-    - [ ] Eventually should contains items that would be in present box instead of directly awarded.
+    - [x] Working present box.
+    - [x] All items that are sent to present box should be there, but there might be mistakes.
 - [ ] Goal list
     - [x] Always empty, works by returning fixed data.
     - [ ] Eventually should handle goals and daily / weekly goals.